 Josh resides in Montgomery County, is a tax attorney in Washington, DC and is married with two children.

 Coach Thomson started his rugby career in Scotland, learning the game at Fettes College in Edinburgh.
-After high school, Graeme began his senior career in Scottish 1st Division rugby before immigrating to the USA in the early 90s where he played along side coaches Lyons and McHale.
+After high school, Graeme began his senior career in Scottish 1st Division rugby before immigrating to the USA in the early 90s.
+After arriving in Washington, D.C.
+Coach Thomson picked up with PAC, where he played along side coaches Lyons and McHale and was a member of the ’95 National Championship squad.
 Graeme had a distinguished playing career in Scotland and the USA, being selected to Scottish Schools, Potomac and Eastern Rugby Union All-Stars and being selected as a reserve for the USA in 1995.

-Graeme has coached both tag and tackle rugby PAC Youth programs, is a Level II certified coach through USARugby, and firmly believes that strong rugby fundamentals will be an asset to any individual as they journey through life.
+Graeme is a USARugby Level 200/WorldRugby Level I certified coach through USARugby and has completed Double-Goal Coach training thru the Positive Coaching Alliance.
+He firmly believes that strong rugby ethos will be an asset to any individual as they journey through life.

 Graeme also coaches Girls soccer, is married with 2 children and lives in Bethesda, MD.

 Linda Simpson grew up in England watching rugby, but did not begin playing herself until her freshman year at Swarthmore College (PA).
 Linda played predominantly at scrumhalf and captained and co-coached her team during her senior year.
 Linda has been coaching with the PAC youth program since 2005 and has also coached youth soccer for a number of years.
-Linda has completed the Level 1 Refereeing Course and is a certified Double-Goal Coach thru the Positive Coaching Alliance.
+Linda has completed the WorldRugby Level 1 Refereeing certification and Double-Goal Coach training thru the Positive Coaching Alliance.

 Linda is in nurse and lives in Silver Spring, Maryland, with her husband, fellow coach Mike Simpson, and three boys, all of whom played for PAC youth.